Melanie Eberhardt - Artist

 The Mural for Adrenaline Agency

 One aspect of self-employment that I particularly enjoy are the unexpected surprises – projects that land on your doorstep and you never saw them coming.
-Such was the case a few weeks ago when I received an email from an old friend with whom I worked about 20 years ago, Matt Rollins.
+Such was the case when I received an email from an old friend with whom I worked about 20 years ago, Matt Rollins.

 Matt, Executive Creative Director at Adrenaline Agency, wondered if I might be interested in doing a mural for their new Atlanta office space.
 Sparks flew from the keyboard as I typed YES and hit reply.